 Even airflow

-- Look for racks that look like grids or grills rather than sheets with notches cut out
+- Look for racks that resemble grids or grill grates rather than sheets with cut-out notches.

 Materials

-- Avoid clear trays made of acrylic – tough to sanitize with heat and keep a long time
+- Avoid clear trays made of acrylic – if you sanitize with heat, acrylic won’t hold up over time.

 - Heavy-duty plastics or stainless-steel trays are best.
-Watch for cheap coated steel trays as they are tough to take care of
+Watch for cheap coated steel trays, as they are tough to care for.

 Timer